• Skip to main content

 • recommending dipping cold apples

-• cold apples + hot caramel = condensation. sticky. messy. not good.
-The "theory" behind this was that the caramel would set up faster on a cold apple, but if you are dipping a thin layer on the apple to begin with.
-It's not going to retain that much heat, and the caramel will set up.
+• cold apples + hot caramel = condensation.
+This causes a sticky mess.
+The "theory" behind this is the caramel will set up faster on a cold apple, but if you are dipping a thin layer on the apple to begin with, it's not going to retain that much heat and the caramel will set up.

 • placing caramel apples in the fridge post dipping.